DissectMalware/IoCMiner/README.md

 # IoCMiner
-A Framework to Automaticly Extracting Indicators of Compromise (IoCs) from Twitter
+A Prototype for IoCMiner which is a framework to automaticly extract Indicators of Compromise (IoCs) from Twitter.